CallumBeaney/blogge/content/blog/structures.md

 ### Remembering who you're talking to in political disputes

-A good friend once told me that he learned to unwind his political angst in unproductive disagreements by reminding himself of who he was talking to and the relevance of that to the discussion at hand; further that reminding others of this context was useful stated both in civil, emotionally neutral terms, and as a less vulgar but pointed criticism.

-So, when he found his opponent obstinate and the conversation lacking meaning he would say something to the effect of: "Given what I know of you and your life circumstances, it doesn't surprise me that you think the way you do".
+I'm told by a friend that "Given what I know of you and your life circumstances, it doesn't surprise me that you think the way you do" is an excellent wildcard in an unproductive or unstimulating discussion.